 - Full-time study

 Applicants (domestic and international) are encouraged to apply for the following scholarships:

 - A Thesis-oriented Master's degree in Psychology or related field.
 A Master's degree in Psychology (with content that is primarily Clinical) is required for admission into our Clinical program.

 - Minimum grade average of 78% or B+ in the Master's program.

 You must add the test date and your General GRE test scores and percentiles to the online application before you submit the application.
 Usually the raw scores and percentiles for the verbal and quantitative portions of the GRE are available right after you write the test.
 It is crucial to your application that we have have the unofficial scores immediately.
 They will be confirmed by the official score report at a later time.
 For more information, please visit the Psychology website.

 Applicants whose first language is not English must furnish evidence of their proficiency in the use of the English language:

-- January 5 - Acceptance notification by March 21
+- January 5 - Acceptance notification by the end of April.

 Fields of Research